Bai wan da ying jia

 Bai Wan Da Ying Jia (Chinese: 百万大赢家, English translation: Million-dollar winner) was a Singaporean game show based on the original British format of Who Wants to Be a Millionaire?.
 The show was hosted by Chao Chi-Tai.
 The main goal of the game was to win 1 million Singapore dollars by answering 15 multiple-choice questions correctly.
 There were three lifelines - fifty fifty, phone a friend and ask the audience.

 Bai Wan Da Ying Jia was shown on the Singaporean TV station MediaCorp TV Channel 8.
+Over its three seasons, the show had an average of 570,000 watchers.

-The show was also nominated for Star Awards in years 2001 and 2002, in 2001 the show won in the category of Best Variety Program.
+The show was also nominated for Star Awards in the years 2001 and 2002, in 2001 the show won in the category of Best Variety Program.
 However, in the year 2002, the show lost to another rival program.

+Contestants' poor performance in answering general knowledge led viewers to bemoan how they were bringing shame on the country in calling into question Singapore's strong educational system.

+Hong Menyan of Lianhe Zaobao penned a mixed review of the show.
+He said that what stood out unexpectedly was how funny Singaporeans were on the show, contrary to their usual serious image, which "enhanced the show's entertainment effect".
+Hong found that the show moved at a slower pace compared to its Hong Kong and Taiwan counterparts.